 You must inform us of any change in circumstances after an offer is made that may affect our original decision.
 This may include, but is not limited to, any changes to qualifications and/or subjects you have listed on your initial application and you should also tell us if you are convicted of a relevant criminal conviction.
 You must also tell us if your situation changes in a way which might affect your tuition fee category or immigration status.

-If your circumstances change, we reserve the right to review our decision on your application, and if necessary, amend or withdraw the offer.
+If your circumstances change or new information comes to light, we reserve the right to review our decision on your application as outlined in Statute V. If necessary, we may recommend to the Vice Chancellor that an offer is amended or withdrawn.
 This provision may apply if information is drawn to our attention which suggests your admission might present a risk to you, to specific members of the University community or to the University as a whole.